johandry/CKA/README.md

 ~~And to watch the traffic going back and forward on that container, login into the node where the pod is running to use the command `tcpdump` on the `tun10` interface: `sudo tcpdump -i tunl0`~~

-Now use `curl` to access the pod endpoint ~~and see all the messages going back and forth~~, but as the endpoint IP of the pod is not accesible from the guest computer, the curl has to be executed from the node where it's running.
+Now use `curl` to access the pod endpoint ~~and see all the messages going back and forth~~, but as the endpoint IP of the pod is not accessible from the guest computer, the curl has to be executed from the node where it's running.

 ```bash
 ip=$(kubectl get ep nginx -o jsonpath='{.subsets[0].addresses[0].ip}')